6/12/26

 The 8th move in this game inspired a move in a game I played 25 years later.

-Click here for the continuation!
+Click here for 6...
+Nxd5.

 King and Queen versus King

 People often move the queen too many times.
 If the queen is already a knight's move away from the enemy king, it doesn't have to move.
-In some positions, it is faster to move the king.
+In most positions, it is faster to move the king.

 Click here for an example!